-- The ability to incorporate HR analytics to build on prior recruitment experience and design new processes to attract job candidates
+- The ability to incorporate HR analytics to build on prior recruitment experience and design new processes to attract potential candidates.

-- A comprehensive training process that encompasses employee access to company materials (HR policy manuals, training videos, and other onboarding materials)
+- Offering a comprehensive training process that grants employee access to company materials (HR policy manuals, training videos, and other onboarding materials).

-- Enhance the employee experience by enabling them to use self-service portals and chat functions
+- Enhancing the employee experience by enabling employees to use self-service portals and chat functions.

-- The means to pinpoint individual employee peak performance and reward their efforts in an appropriate manner
+- The means to pinpoint individual employee peak performance and reward their efforts.

 An effective cloud-based HR system also paves the way for future growth in the workforce.
 As the business grows, this automated technology can expand capabilities to meet the increased demand for more employees.